-Lebanese-American becomes NASCAR's first Arab female driver
+Lebanese-American becomes first Arab female driver to take part in NASCAR series

 Toni Breidinger took part in the 2021 ARCA season-opener at Daytona International Speedway in Daytona, Florida on Saturday, describing it as "the biggest race of [her] career".